This blog furthers the vision of ArchivesInfo to promote memory, cultural identity, and information literacy.

-Along with her consulting, Melissa Mannon is a published book author, an enthusiastic speaker, and educator.
-She writes and presents on a broad range of topics related to securing our cultural heritage, archives and records management.
+Along with her consulting and teaching, Melissa is a published author of books and peer-reviewed articles.
+She is a frequent guest blogger on cultural heritage web sites and is an enthusiastic public speaker.
+She writes and presents on a broad range of topics related to securing our cultural heritage, archives and education.

 For more information about archives, services, and for the ArchivesInfo newsletters that preceded this blog, please visit the ArchivesInfo official web site.